scrampin/CV/README.md

 #### Logical thinker

-One of the key strengths I have drawn on as part of completing Makers Academy is my abiltity to analyse problems, and construct a logical solution.
+One of the key strengths I have drawn on as part of completing Makers Academy is my abiltity to analyse problems, and construct logical solutions.
 I have a longstanding history of excelling at logic and problem solving, spanning back to my degree, where I consistently achieved first class results in pure mathematics.
 My appreciation for programming and structuring software has been fostered and strengthened by my love of analysing and solving problems.

 ## Experience